osohq/oso/docs/understand/language/application-types.rst

 .. warning:: Do not attempt to mutate a literal using a method on it.
   Literals in Polar are constant, and any changes made to such objects by calling a method will not be persisted.

+.. todo:: more info on this, link to each language guide

 Summary
 =======